certtools/intelmq/docs/user/intelmq-api.rst

 We provide packages for the ``intelmq-api`` for the same operating systems as we do for the ``intelmq`` package itself.
 Our repository page gives `installation instructions for various operating systems <https://software.opensuse.org/download.html?project=home:sebix:intelmq&package=intelmq>`_.

-The ``intelmq-api`` packages ship a configuration file in ``${PREFIX}/etc/intelmq-api/config.json`` and a virtualhost configuration file for Apache 2 in ``${PREFIX}/etc/intelmq-api/apache-virtualhost.conf``.
+The ``intelmq-api`` packages ship a configuration file in ``${PREFIX}/etc/intelmq/api-config.json``, a virtualhost configuration file for Apache 2 in ``${PREFIX}/etc/intelmq/api-apache.conf`` and a sudoers configuration file in ``${PREFIX}/etc/intelmq/api-sudoers.conf``.
 The value of ``${PREFIX}`` depends on your installation method- with distribution packages it is simply ``/``, when using pip (as root) it is ``/usr/local/lib/pythonX.Y/dist-packages/`` (where ``X.Y`` is your Python version.
-Some distribution packages already create a symlink in the relevant apache configuration directory to the apache configuration file, so it should be easy to enable that (i.e. by using ``a2ensite intelmq-api`` on Debian based systems).
+Some distribution packages already create a symlink to the sudoers file in the sudoers.d configuration directory and a symlink in the relevant apache configuration directory to the apache configuration file, so it should be easy to enable that (i.e. by using ``a2ensite intelmq-api`` on Debian based systems).

 But you can also run ``intelmq-api`` directly using ``hug``: